disneystreaming/neutrino/README.md

 # New scopes
 ## Example: StreamingBatch scope
  If we evolve the example above a little, say the user white list in the database is changeable, and we'd like to update the white list data in every batch.
-To achieve this goal, we only need to do a little change in the module.
+To achieve this goal, all we need to do is to bind the instance with a different scope.
 ```scala
 class FilterModule(dbConfig: DbConfig) extends SparkModule {
     override def configure(): Unit = {